 - 77% of all teen overdose deaths involved fentanyl.

 - Fentanyl pills seized by law enforcement increased by 3,233% from 2018 to 2021.

 Getting Help for Teen Substance Use

 If it is discovered that your child is heavily using drugs or alcohol, then a long-term program is always recommended to get them the help they need.
 However, it’s possible that even though your loved one is making poor decisions, they may not be suffering from Substance Use Disorder (SUD).
 Despite no “addiction” yet, they’ve demonstrated a need for change.
-Treatment for someone who hasn’t developed a physical dependence may be a much faster process and can often be done on an outpatient basis.
+Treatment for teens who haven’t developed a physical dependence may be a much faster process and can often be done on an outpatient basis.
 The idea is to help the person learn to make better decisions for themselves.
-Competent treatment programs will help the patient address whatever they were aiming to mask or avoid with substances.
+Competent rehabs for teens will help the patient address whatever they were aiming to mask or avoid with substances.